hoophq/sequence/README.md

 ## Configurations

-All configurations are loaded from environment varialbes.
+All configurations are loaded from environment variables.
 The available configurations are:

 | environment variable | configuration | dev profile |
 |----------------------|---|---------------|